ProprioCS/Provia.Documents/Quote Deposit to Sales Order.md

 8. Integration with Existing Systems:

-    - Ensure compatibility with existing NetSuite customizations and other Orion components.
+    - Ensure compatibility with existing NetSuite customizations and other Provia components.

 9. Security: